ryanafolk/eco-discretizer/README.md

 <span style="font-variant:small-caps;">Eco-discretizer</span>
 =========

-Note 12/16/24: Make sure that the output is not missing any surprise species.
-Try removing the species the script mentions as having been dropped from the input species list to fix this (it may be the data filtering function is acting up.
+Note 12/16/24: Make sure that the output is not missing any surprise species, for instance if species with lots of data do not show up in the output.
+Try removing the species the script mentions as having been dropped from the input species list to fix this (it may be the data filtering function is acting up; the total number of species could still be correct even if there is a problem).

 Overview
 ---------